Ehrenzweig has successfully handled divorces, matrimonial, and custody cases for Law Enforcement Officers for over 21 years.

 Are there children involved?

-If their are and children involved the Courts want what is in the “best interests” of the children.
+If there are and children involved the Courts want what is in the “best interests” of the children.
 There are no sexual preferences, this means that the court does not favor the husband or the wife.
 The court wants what is in the best best for the child(ren).
 There are several statutory factors which the Court looks at, the most important factor is stability.
 Who have the children resided with for the majority of the time?
-Cops often work odd hours.
-If a cop works steady mid-nights and the spouse works days, it is the Cop to whom the children spend most of their waking hours with.
+Law Enforcement Officers often work odd hours.
+If the Law Enforcement Officer works steady mid-nights and the spouse works days, it is the Law Enforcement Officer to whom the children spend most of their waking hours with.
 This does not make the spouse working days a poor or unfit parent.
-But most times at the end, the child(ren) must reside with one parent or the other based on stability and home life history.
+But most times at the end, the child(ren) usually reside with one parent or the other based on stability and home life history.

 Sole custody: The parent who has the children makes the decision for them and is “in charge.”
 That does not mean the other parent does not get visitation or access time with the children.
 Just the custodial parent and full and complete custody.
 As a caveat regardless of the parent having sole custody, should that parent pass away, custody by law, vests with he non-custodial parent.